kagisearch/kagi-docs/docs/kagi/search-details/small-web-in-search-results.md

 ## Evergreen content
 While our focus with Small Web is on the recent content, we also have an index for evergreen content.
 High-quality evergreen content continues to appear in relevant searches, weighted appropriately based on search context and user needs.

+## Related Repository
+Visit the [Kagi Small Web Repository](https://github.com/kagisearch/smallweb) on GitHub to explore and contribute to the lists of small web sites and YouTube channels that Kagi uses to surface unique, recent content.
+You can suggest new feeds, recommend changes, and help expand the small web community there.